anujkumartech/AngularJS-Ecommerece-Website/README.md

 These entity objects are accessed by control object and are displayed on boundary objects(Typically web pages).

-Keeping same concept in at core  , we can use AngularJS , a very good MVC(W) framework from Google at front-end as well.
+Keeping same concept at core  , we can use AngularJS , a very good MVC(W) framework from Google at front-end as well.

 Notes about this project:
 1. All data related definitions and sharing of data happens through services(Acting as entity object)